B-210, General Policy

 In addition to the Lone Star Card, a cardholder must have a PIN to access benefits in the household's EBT account(s).
 The cardholder selects their PIN in the local office at card issuance or through the Lone Star Help Desk.

-After initial PIN selection or issuance, a cardholder may select a new PIN at any time by calling the Lone Star Help Desk.
+After initial PIN selection or issuance, a cardholder may select a new PIN at any time by calling the Lone Star Help Desk or accessing their Your Texas Benefits mobile app.

-Note: Lone Star Cards that were deactivated because the cardholder entered the wrong PIN five times in a day are reactivated automatically at midnight.
+Note: Lone Star Cards deactivated because the wrong PIN was entered five times in one day are reactivated automatically at midnight.

 Related Policy